 - Check out our State Immigration Data Profiles for more information on the workforce characteristics of immigrants and the U.S. born in the United States, each of the 50 states, and the District of Columbia.

 How many U.S. children live with immigrant parents?

 "Second-generation immigrant children"—any native-born child with at least one foreign-born parent.

 "Children with immigrant parents"—both first- and second-generation immigrant children.

-Note: The estimates in this section include only children ages 17 and under who reside with at least one parent.
+Note: The estimates in this section include only children under age 18 who reside with at least one parent.

-In 2014, 17.5 million children ages 18 and younger lived with at least one immigrant parent.
-They accounted for 25 percent of the 69.9 million children under age 18 in the United States.
+In 2015, 17.9 million children under age 18 lived with at least one immigrant parent.
+They accounted for 26 percent of the 69.9 million children under age 18 in the United States.

-Second-generation children under age 18—those who were born in the United States to at least one foreign-born parent—accounted for 88 percent (15.4 million) of all children with immigrant parents.
-The remaining 12 percent (2.1 million) were children living in the United States in 2014 who were born outside the United States to foreign-born parents.
+Second-generation children under age 18—those who were born in the United States to at least one foreign-born parent—accounted for 88 percent (15.8 million) of all children with immigrant parents.
+The remaining 12 percent (2.1 million) were born outside the United States.

-- For state-by-state information on children living with immigrant parents, including both first- and second-generation, see the Children in U.S. Immigrant Families tool.
+For state-by-state and age group information on children living with immigrant parents, including both first- and second-generation, see the Children in U.S. Immigrant Families tool.